 To extend your visa, the following must apply:

 You can typically extend your visa under the Student visa route for 5 years (please see below).
 You will need a new CAS number to extend your visa (please see above).

 The key changes to student visas are as follows:

 The financial requirement to be met is quite complicated and depends on a number of factors.

-The starting point is that if you are applying for a student visa to come to the UK or to remain in the UK where you have been here with a previous visa for less than 12 months, you must provide evidence to show that you have at least:
+The starting point is that if you are applying for a student visa to come to the UK or to remain in the UK, you must provide evidence to show that you have at least:

 If you have already been living in the UK with a valid visa for 12 months or more at the time you apply, you will automatically meet the financial requirement and do not need to provide documentary evidence.

-In addition, students from the EU, EEA and Switzerland are not required to meet the financial requirement, nor are students applying as a Student Union Sabbatical Officer or to study on a recognised foundation programme as a doctor or dentist in training.
+In addition, you do not need to prove the financial requirement if you are applying as a Student Union Sabbatical Officer or to study on a recognised foundation programme as a doctor or dentist in training.

 For further information about deposits that can be offset from this financial requirement and what evidence to provide to show that you meet the requirement, please contact us.